zegervdv/nrpattern.nvim/README.md

   * Keep original case, for now every value is lowercased
   * Binary formatting
   * Negative numbers
-  * Numbers over 63bits: `tonumber` seems to parse the values as signed.

 If possible (harder problems):